etjernst/Materials/git/git_tutorial_1.md

   > I like to create the repo on GitHub and then clone it to whatever working directory you want to work out of.<br>
   > This means that the GitHub version is the remote origin folder and you are working in a copy on your computer.<br>
 * "Downloading" a repo to your local computer = _cloning_ the repo to your working directory
   > Ok, so why is "downloading" in scare quotes?<br>
   > Well, the main difference between cloning and downloading is that when Git clones a repo, it **remembers where you downloaded it from!**<br>
   > This is important because it means that git knows where to share any edits you make to files in the repo.<br>
   > More on how to clone below.
 * Folder location on your local computer = _working directory_
 * _Stage:_  before you commit you tell git what you want to commit by staging it (an intermediate step)
 * _Commit:_ git doesn’t make changes in its history (log) database unless we commit the files (think of this as a "yes, I am sure I want to commit these changes" step -- not that there are any dire consequences to committing, since you can always roll back to earlier versions)
   > Now, _committing_ in your working directory is going to tell the little git creature* that you want to keep a record of what you just did.
 You commit to it.<br>
-> You should plan to commit every time you have completed something meaningful.
-Some examples:
+  > You should plan to commit every time you have completed something meaningful.<br> Some examples:<br>
   >  * "Created a master .do file"
->  * "Fixed bug in cleaning code"
+  >  * "Fixed bug in cleaning code"<br>
->(\*) Anyway, that's how I think about it: a little gnome who watches what I do in the directory) But if you are working with others, or you worry about your computer getting stolen with all your precious work on it, then you may want to sync these changes with the origin repo on GitHub.<br>
+  > (\*) Anyway, that's how I think about it: a little gnome who watches what I do in the directory)<br>
+  > But if you are working with others, or you worry about your computer getting stolen with all
+  > your precious work on it, then you may want to sync these changes with the origin repo on GitHub.<br>
   > This also means that your collaborators will be able to see what you have done.
 * Syncing your changes with the origin repo = _pushing_ them
 * Syncing any changes that someone else might have made to the repo = _pulling_ them